-I am looking forward to seeing beautiful photos of your special pets and people!
+I am looking forward to seeing beautiful photos of your special pets!
 Submit photos to firstname.lastname@example.org.

 USE A GOOD QUALITY CAMERA.
 Make sure the camera has high enough resolution that can take photos of size 4 megapixels or larger.
 Upload the original size photo, and do not resize.